Temporally Consistent Online Depth Estimation in Dynamic Scenes: Results and Discussion

-\textbf{Results} \cref{tab:fine-tuning} summarizes the results.
-We find that our network consistently outperforms the baseline \cite{tankovich2021hitnet} across all metrics similar to findings in \cref{ssec:flyingthings3d_result}.
-The $\teper$ is improved by up to 31\%, from 9.039 to 6.206 in the TartanAir dataset.
-Compared to the Kalman filter, our learning-based fusion network is also favorable in all metrics except for $\teper$ in KITTI Depth.
-Particularly, our method leads to smaller EPE in contrast to Kalman filter, indicating both improved temporal and per-pixel performance.
-We note that KITTI 2015 only provides the disparity of the second frame aligned in the first frame, thus we cannot evaluate the per-pixel accuracy of the fusion result of second frame.
-Thus, all settings in KITTI 2015 have the same EPE and $\dmetric{3px}$ as only stereo network is evaluated.
+\textbf{Results} We find that \ours{} consistently outperforms the per-frame stereo network \cite{tankovich2021hitnet} across all metrics similar to findings in \autoref{ssec:flyingthings3d_result}.
+The $\teper$ is improved by up to 31\%, from 9.039 to 6.206 in the TartanAir dataset. \mli{Compared to the Kalman filter, \ours{} leads to smaller EPE in contrast to the Kalman filter, indicating both improved temporal and per-pixel performance.
+This again demonstrates the improved temporal performance does \textit{NOT} guarantee improved per-pixel accuracy.} We note that all settings in KITTI 2015 have the same EPE and $\dmetric{3px}$, because we do not have ground truth information to evaluate the per-pixel accuracy of the fusion result of the second frame.
+More qualitative visualizations can be found in video supplement and \aref{app:qualitative_vis}.

-We visualize the improvements over baseline qualitatively in \cref{fig:qual_vis}.
-As shown in \cref{fig:qual_vis}a, as ground truth disparity constantly increases, the baseline predictions vary frequently.
-By incorporating temporal information, our network removes many of the temporal jitter of the baseline prediction and outputs more consistent and accurate estimates.
-We plot the distribution of $\tepe$ comparing our and baseline's results in \cref{fig:qual_vis}b.
-We find that our approach successfully reduce $\tepe$ across different magnitudes, suggesting more consistent predictions across time.